Mercury Cyclone Spoiler II

 The Mercury Cyclone Spoiler II is a muscle car that was produced by Mercury in early 1969.
 The Mercury Cyclone Spoiler II was a special, more aerodynamic version of the Mercury Cyclone.
-It was produced specifically to make Mercury even more competitive in NASCAR stock car racing, and was sold to the public only because homologation rules required a minimum number of cars (500 in 1969) be produced and made available for sale to the public.
-All production examples were constructed during the first few weeks of 1969.
+It was produced specifically to compete against the Dodge Charger Daytona and Plymouth Superbird produced by Chrysler, and the nearly identical Ford Torino Talladega, in NASCAR stock car racing, and was sold to the public only because homologation rules required a minimum number of cars (500 in 1969) be produced and made available for sale to the public.
+A total of 503 cars were built in both Yarborough (285) and Gurney (215) versions, a during the first few weeks of 1969.

 Production

 The Mercury Cyclone Spoiler II was built in only two trim packages: The Cale Yarborough Special - a white car with red interior and exterior trim, and the Dan Gurney Special - a white car with blue interior and trim.

-A largely equivalent vehicle was also produced under the Ford marque as the Ford Torino Talladega.
+A largely equivalent vehicle was also produced by Ford as the Torino Talladega.

 The 1969 Mercury Cyclone Spoiler II was based on the Mercury Cyclone "Sportsroof" (Ford's trade name for a fastback) 2-door hardtop.
 To make the car more aerodynamic at high speeds, a sleeker front section was added.
 Regular production Mercury Cyclones had a then-fashionable inset grille and headlights, which fared poorly in the wind tunnel.
-The Mercury Cyclone Spoiler II had this nose replaced with one that extended the car's length by about six inches, with a flush-mounted grille from a Ford Cobra, identical to the grill used on the Ford Torino Talladega giving it a much more aerodynamic front end.
-The close-fitting bumper was actually a rear bumper from a 1969 Ford Fairlane that had been cut, narrowed, V'ed in the center, and filled on the ends to create a crude air dam, further improving the aerodynamics of the car at high speeds.
+The Mercury Cyclone Spoiler II had this nose replaced with one that extended the car's length by about six inches, with a flush-mounted grille identical to that used on the Ford Torino Talladega giving it a much more aerodynamic front end.
 In a well kept, secret design move, the rocker panels were reshaped and rolled to allow Mercury teams to run their racing cars about an inch closer to the ground while staying within NASCAR rules; this also greatly enhanced the top speed of the car by lowering its center of gravity, and further reducing its wind resistance.
 All production (homologation) models of the Mercury Cyclone Spoiler II were equipped with a 351 Windsor engine, automatic on the column, and front bench seat.